RyanFineganTradingProjects/Trading-Ideas-2023-05-05/README.md

 # Trading Idea 2023/05/05
 I created two quick trade ideas for a small personal project.
 I wound up leaving out the Bloomberg BQuant code.

+These are just the updates to the trades to provide color.

 # Trading Idea Update: As of 2023/05/22:
 # GLD US Equity Long